 It also delivers a higher maximum torque of 1500 in-lbs, making it ideal for heavy-duty tasks.
 On the other hand, the DCF887 provides a longer battery life, a higher maximum speed of 3250 RPM, and three-speed settings for more control over the tool’s performance.

-Ultimately, the choice between the two impact drivers will come down to personal preference and the user’s specific needs.
+Ultimately, the choice between the two impact drivers will come from personal preference and the user’s specific needs.
 Those who prioritize power and compactness may prefer the DCF850, while those who value versatility and control may opt for the DCF887.
 Both tools are excellent options and offer top-tier performance and durability.

 FAQs